samclane/samclane.github.io/_posts/2018-7-25-Voice-Spectrum-Display.md

         return keep_going
 ```

-In a nutshell, the `process_data` funciton:
+In a nutshell, the `process_data` function:
 1. Performs the necessary DSP functions on the current audio frame.
-2. Draws the data to the 3 debug graphcs
+2. Draws the data to the 3 debug graphs
 3. Updates annotations on the "LED" graph (#3)

 Finally, we'll define a function that starts the processing, and writes the contents of the final graph out to the LED Matrix.